Andrew Mallard: Review of the case

 On 12 May 2006, five police officers were stood down by the West Australian Police Commissioner in relation to the original investigation into the murder.
 On 11 October 2006, the commissioner announced that the cold case review was complete, that Mallard was no longer a person of interest in relation to the case; that there was sufficient evidence to implicate Simon Rochford and that, if he had still been living, the police would have prepared a brief of evidence against him for the WA Director of Public Prosecutions.
 The police commissioner apologised to Mallard for any part the police had played in his conviction.
 The Premier of Western Australia indicated that the government would be considering compensation, though the state's attorney general stated that no decision could be made until the Commission on Crime and Corruption had completed its investigation.
 However, on 22 November 2006, the Adelaide Advertiser carried an AAP story stating that Mallard had received a AUD$200,000 ex gratia payment as partial compensation.

+In spring 1997, David Caporn, who was instrumental in Mallard's arrest and conviction, had taken over WA Macro Taskforce's "dud" investigation into the Claremont serial killings for two years and later rose to the rank of assistant police commissioner.
+He was removed in 2009 amid an inquiry into corruption and took a senior position in the state fire authority.